ethersphere/beekeeper/README.md

 --min-native float        Minimum amount of chain native coins (xDAI) nodes should have.
 --min-swarm float         Minimum amount of swarm tokens (xBZZ) nodes should have.
 --namespace string        Kubernetes namespace.
 Overrides cluster name if set.
+--label-selector string   Kubernetes label selector for filtering resources within the specified namespace.
+An empty string disables filtering, allowing all resources to be selected.
 --timeout duration        Timeout. (default 5m0s) --wallet-key string       Hex-encoded private key for the Bee node wallet.
 Required.
 ```